JonPSmith/PermissionAccessControl2/README.md

 # PermissionAccessControl2

 Welcome to version 2 of the example application that contains my approach to feature and data authorization code.
 This web site pretends to be a SaaS application which provides stock and sales management to companies with multiple retail outlets.

+**NOTE: This version has been updated to NET Core 3.1**
+*I didn't update to NET 5 because NET Core 3.1 is the long-term support version.
+The update to NET 5 should be fairly easy (converting from 2.2 to 3.1 was had work!)*

 This is open-source application (MIT license).

 ## See the articles